The Plano Conservancy for Historic Preservation Inc. manages the Interurban Railway Museum in a partnership with the City of Plano.

 The Interurban Railway Museum's Educational Mission

 We are dedicated to teaching and exchanging ideas about the history of the Texas Electric Railway and Plano, Texas in ways that are factual, fun, and engaging to our audiences.
-We aim to instill a love of heritage and community while continuing to protect and preserve our combined history.
+We aim to instill a love of learning history and a feeling of community for all visitors.

 The formation of the Plano Conservancy for Historic Preservation, Inc. in 2001 resulted from efforts of former Plano Heritage Commission members and like-minded citizens who recognized the need for a local non-profit that would advocate for preservation concerns in the community.
 Under the guidelines of a not-for-profit corporation, members would be empowered to seek funds for preservation projects, promote awareness of preservation education, and protect and preserve Plano's heritage resources for future generations.